Matilda McCrear: Life

 McCrear was a member of the Yoruba people.
 She received traditional facial scars which were visible for the rest of her life.
-When she was two years old, McCrear, her mother Gracie and sister Sallie (as they were named in the US), were captured and bought by a planter, Memorable Creagh.
+When she was two years old, McCrear, her mother Gracie, and sister Sallie (as they were named in the U.S.) were captured and bought by a planter, Memorable Creagh.
 They were among more than 100 Africans transported in 1860 on the Clotilda.
 She had two other sisters whose names are not known, and a stepfather, Guy.
 The girls were later sold apart from their mother and never reunited.
+Family separation in the American slave trade was common, as enslaved individuals were often sold without regard for their family and relationships.
+These separations often resulted in permanent loss of parents, children, and siblings, as we see with McCrear’s experience.
+The psychological and emotional impact of these separations goes beyond emancipation and shaped the lives of formerly enslaved people for many generations to come.

 After the abolition of slavery in 1865, McCrear (who first took the surname of Creagh) continued to work as a sharecropper in Alabama with her relatives.
+Sharecropping emerged after the Civil War and it often kept formerly enslaved individuals in cycles of debt and economic dependency.
+Although African Americans were technically free, many were unable to gain wealth or gain financial stability due to certain sharecropping rules.
+McCrear’s experience as a sharecropper reflects these challenges faced by African Americans in the South after emancipation.
 She never married, but, according to her grandson, had 14 children with a white German-born man.
 She changed her name from Creagh to McCrear.

 In her seventies, McCrear made a legal claim for compensation for her enslavement, which was dismissed.
+She reportedly traveled long distances in an effort to pursue the claim, demonstrating determination to fight the conditions of her enslavement even decades after emancipation.
 According to Durkin, she appears to have continued to have worn her hair in a traditional Yoruba style all her life.

 In January 1940, McCrear fell ill after a stroke.
-She died January 13 in Selma, Dallas County, Alabama, aged 83.
+She died January 13 in Selma, Alabama, aged 83.

+Historiography

+McCrear’s life received public attention following research by historian Hannah Durkin, published in 2020, who identified her as the last known survivor of the transatlantic slave trade.
+Many news outlets used her story to document the impact and recency of the slave trade.

 Prior to the publication of Durkin's research in 2020, McCrear's contemporary Redoshi (c.
 1848 – 1937) was thought to be the last living survivor of the Clotilda and of the transatlantic slave trade.